iluwatar/java-design-patterns/microservices-aggregrator/README.md

 ## Intent of Microservices Aggregator Design Pattern

-To aggregate responses from multiple microservices and return a consolidated response to the client.
+The Microservices Aggregator pattern helps aggregate responses from multiple microservices into a single unified response, optimizing client-server interactions in scalable systems.

 ## Detailed Explanation of Microservices Aggregator Pattern with Real-World Examples

 Real-world example

-> Imagine an online travel booking platform.
-When a user searches for a vacation package, the platform needs to gather information from several different services: flights, hotels, car rentals, and local attractions.
+> In a travel booking platform, an Aggregator Microservice consolidates data from flights, hotels, and car rentals microservices, providing a seamless user experience and enhancing scalability.
 Instead of the user making separate requests to each service, the platform employs an Aggregator Microservice.
 This microservice calls each of these services, collects their responses, and then consolidates the information into a single, unified response that is sent back to the user.
 This simplifies the user experience by providing all necessary travel details in one place and reduces the number of direct interactions the user needs to have with the underlying services.

 In plain words